Next Article: Summary of Strategic Analysis

 - Competition Through Price

 - Note: Price wars between competitors (a tactic to gain market share) shifts value to the buyer as prices lower.
 This is most common when: all products are relatively similar, the industry has low marginal costs, or the products are perishable or part of a weakening trend.

 - Note: Competitors in the market may attempt to gain market share via product differentiation.
 This includes any feature that is more attractive (higher value proposition) to customers than your product feature.
 Examples would include higher quality, convenience, ease of use, a unique feature, customer service, etc. The benefit of this type of competition is that it often raises the barrier of entry to potential new competitors.

 The threat of substitutes or substitution regards the ability of other (non-industry) products or services to meet the wants or needs of your customer base.
 It also concerns the ability and motivation of customers to figure out a way to fulfill the need or want without your product or service.
 If this is possible, then it weakens your business’ market power by placing limits on the prices of your product or service.

 - Note: The very existence of substitute products may be difficult to identify.
 Identifying customer substitutes is an indication in itself that your business may have lost market power.
 The presence of substitutes becomes most critical when switching costs are low.

 Threat of New Entry

 This concerns the ability of new competitors to enter the market.
-As we discussed above, new competitors increases competition and ultimately pushes down prices.
+As we discussed above, new competitors increase competition and ultimately push down prices.
 Further, new competitors will occupy some portion of the market, which may diminish your business’ existing market share.
 So, the ability of new competitors to enter the market easily indicates lower market power.